top of page

 2021

-The neighbourhood where I lived was established by fishermen who arrived in the mid-19th century from the village of Jabalia, located in the north of Gaza City.
-They named the neighbourhood after their place of origin.
-During the early 1950s, as part of the program of 'Judaization' of Jaffa, many streets carrying Arabic names were renamed after leading Zionist and Jewish rabbinical figures.
-The name ‘Jabalia’ was then Hebraized to ‘Giv'at Aliya’ (literally meaning ‘Hill of Ascension’), possibly referring to the new European Jewish immigrants from Bulgaria and Romania who resided in Jaffa as part of the plan to Judaize the city.
+The neighbourhood where I lived was originally established by fishermen who arrived in the mid-19th century from the village of Jabalia, located north of Gaza City.
+They named the area after their place of origin.
+In the early 1950s, as part of a plan to Judaize former Arab cities in the newly occupied territories, many Arabic street names were replaced with names honoring prominent Zionist leaders and rabbinical figures.
+The name of ‘Jabalia’ neighbourhood in Jaffa was Hebraized to ‘Giv'at Aliya’—possibly alluding to the influx of new European Jewish immigrants from Bulgaria and Romania who settled there as part of the plan to Judaize the city.

 On my first walk along the beach, I stumbled upon a striking phenomenon: colorful pebbles like terrazzo stones and pieces of colored floor tiles, parts of kitchenware ceramic, and fragments of windows glass, all shaped by years of erosion in seawater—washing ashore.
 My beach walks soon turned into an obsession that formed itself into a ritual.
 I spent hours picking up fragments of what I would soon discover were remnants of Jaffa’s demolished homes reapearing on its shore.

-In October 1969, a short report in a local Hebrew newspaper announced the municipality decision to officially declare 1,100-meter-long of Jaffa’s coastline as a designated location for evacuation of building waste.
-This decision was part of another municipal plan to dry out some land to enlarge its coastal area.
-For the next three decades Jaffa’s coastline evolved into an environmental hazard—a mountain of debris, reaching a height of 15 meters, slowly changing the landscape and eventually obscuring sea view from the neighbourhood apartment windows, and leading to a high level of criminal activities in Jaffas neighbourhoods.
+In October 1969, a brief report in a local Hebrew-language newspaper announced a municipal decision to designate a 1,100-meter stretch of Jaffa’s coastline as an official dumping site for construction waste.
+This decision was part of another municipal plan to dry out land in order to enlarge the coastal area.
+Over the next three decades, Jaffa’s coastline gradually turned into an environmental hazard.
+A mountain of debris rose to a height of 15 meters, slowly altering the landscape and eventually blocking the sea view from the windows of nearby apartment buildings.

-In a local factory, originally located in Jaffa, floor tiles are still handmade today by the owner's son.
-The factory was under Palestinian-Jewish management until the 1948 war, when the Jewish owner was forced to move the factory to Tel Aviv, while the Palestinian partner fled to Amman.
-Years later, after the 1967 war, they met each other in Gaza but their partnership was never renewed.
-In this factory, I worked to repurpose the stones I have collected into new floor tiles.
+In a local factory, originally located in Jaffa, floor tiles are still handmade today by the late owner's son.
+The factory was jointly managed by Palestinian and Jewish partners until the 1948 war, when the Jewish owner was forced to relocate the factory to Tel Aviv, while the Palestinian partner fled to Amman.
+Years later, after the 1967 war, they met each other in Gaza, but their partnership was never revived.
+At this factory, I worked to repurpose stones I had collected into new floor tiles.

 The found objets embedded in the cement serve as a persistent reminder of Palestine’s history, which, to this day, faces constant attempts at erasure.
 The new floor tiles act as an archive, serving as a preservation capsule for the life once imprinted on them and now holding a physical potential for reuse.